altmattr/mq-magic/stage_8_postgraduate/summer.md

 ---
-title: Macquarie Summer Scholarhips
+title: Macquarie Summer Scholarships
 ---

 An opportunity for outstanding graduating students to spend a summer working on research projects under the mentorship of computing academics.

-Project begin in January, run through Februrary.
+Projects begin in January, run through Februrary.
 Students recieve $AUD7000 for 4 weeks work on-campus at an Australian University.

 Applications are open to any female or indigenous student who will complete a Computing, Information Technology, Science, Software Engineering, or related degree in the year they are applying or the year they are awarded the scholarship.